centric-lt/container-workshop/README.md

    logvolume: {}
 ```

 As the file name for volume usage example is not default, it needs to be explicitly specified.
-Also it is recommended to specify distinct project name as by default Docker assigns project name according to parent folder.
+Also it is recommended to specify distinct project name (`-p volume-example`) as by default Docker assigns project name according to parent folder.
 In some cases running multiple Compose applications in the same project scope leads to unexpected and undesired results, like "orphaned containers found".

 ```bash
 docker-compose -f docker-compose-volume.yaml -p volume-example up -d